atalha-cmd/Biophysics_ML/README.md

 ## Prerequisites

-Before running the scripts, ensure you have the following:
+Before running the scripts in this repository, please ensure the following requirements are met:
-1. A **Python 3** environment.
+1. A **Python** environment.
-2. A **virtual environment** set up (if not already done).
+2. A set of required packages installed, including:

-3. Required Python packages installed (can be set up in the virtual environment).
+* Python packages: gudhi, matplotlib, and others (preferably installed within a virtual environment).

+* A Fortran compiler, such as gfortran, for running certain numerical routines.

 ### Scripts Overview